-Additional parts of the environment in which your application is executed are specified below.
+Additional parts of the environment in which your component is executed are specified below.

 The following environment variables are injected in the container: